csci104/site/labs/su-gtest_lab/index.md

   + What are the execution paths in each function?
   + Big Hint: look at the test names we give you

   - [ ] Find two of the three bugs.
-Then, submit screenshots of your tests and describe the bugs you found to get checked off.
+Describe them in a .txt file for credit.

 ### Appendix: A little bit more on the Makefile